Stuycs-K/lab11-stuyrim-5-auyeungk-lins/README.md

 ## Adventurer Subclasses

 Venusaur
 Attack -
 Support -
 Support 2 -
 Special -

 Charizard
 Attack -
 Support -
 Support 2 -
 Special -

 Blastoise
-Attack -
+Attack - Aqua Tail (Does 1 base damage against water types, double the damage against fire, and half against grass types.)
-Support -
+Support - Haze (Select a teammate to reset their status effects, including buffs.)
-Support 2 -
+Support 2 - Protect (If a teammate is attacked in the turn, they will be protected and be dealt no damage.
+Will wear off after the turn.)
-Special -
+Special - Helping Hand (Doubles teammate's next attack damage.)